Piper Sandler Analysts Reduce Earnings Estimates for e.l.f. Beauty, Inc. (NYSE:ELF)

 e.l.f.
-Beauty, Inc. (NYSE:ELF) – Piper Sandler dropped their Q3 2022 earnings estimates for e.l.f.
+Beauty, Inc. (NYSE:ELF) – Stock analysts at Piper Sandler dropped their FY2022 earnings per share (EPS) estimates for shares of e.l.f.
 Beauty in a research report issued to clients and investors on Monday, January 24th.
-Piper Sandler analyst E. Murphy now expects that the company will post earnings of $0.07 per share for the quarter, down from their prior estimate of $0.08.
+Piper Sandler analyst E. Murphy now expects that the company will post earnings of $0.42 per share for the year, down from their previous forecast of $0.43.
 Piper Sandler also issued estimates for e.l.f.
-Beauty’s FY2024 earnings at $0.55 EPS.
+Beauty’s Q1 2023 earnings at $0.16 EPS, Q2 2023 earnings at $0.13 EPS, Q4 2023 earnings at $0.06 EPS and FY2023 earnings at $0.46 EPS.

-ELF has been the topic of a number of other reports.
-Zacks Investment Research lowered e.l.f.
-Beauty from a “buy” rating to a “hold” rating in a research report on Tuesday, November 9th.
-Citigroup upped their price objective on e.l.f.
-Beauty from $35.00 to $39.00 and gave the stock a “buy” rating in a report on Thursday, November 4th.
-Raymond James reduced their price objective on e.l.f.
-Beauty from $37.00 to $35.00 and set an “outperform” rating on the stock in a report on Wednesday.
-Finally, DA Davidson upped their price objective on e.l.f.
-Beauty from $35.00 to $40.00 and gave the stock a “buy” rating in a report on Thursday, November 4th.
-Three investment analysts have rated the stock with a hold rating and five have issued a buy rating to the stock.
-According to MarketBeat, e.l.f.
-Beauty presently has a consensus rating of “Buy” and an average target price of $33.78.
+Other analysts have also issued research reports about the stock.
+DA Davidson upped their target price on shares of e.l.f.
+Beauty from $35.00 to $40.00 and gave the stock a “buy” rating in a research note on Thursday, November 4th.
+Zacks Investment Research lowered shares of e.l.f.
+Beauty from a “hold” rating to a “sell” rating in a research note on Thursday.
+Citigroup upped their target price on shares of e.l.f.
+Beauty from $35.00 to $39.00 and gave the stock a “buy” rating in a research note on Thursday, November 4th.
+Finally, Raymond James reduced their target price on shares of e.l.f.
+Beauty from $37.00 to $35.00 and set an “outperform” rating for the company in a research note on Wednesday.
+One analyst has rated the stock with a sell rating, two have assigned a hold rating and five have given a buy rating to the company’s stock.
+Based on data from MarketBeat.com, the company has an average rating of “Buy” and an average target price of $33.78.

 e.l.f.
-Beauty (NYSE:ELF) last issued its quarterly earnings results on Tuesday, November 2nd.
-The company reported $0.21 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.06 by $0.15. e.l.f.
-Beauty had a return on equity of 11.26% and a net margin of 4.94%.
-The firm had revenue of $91.86 million for the quarter, compared to analyst estimates of $84.36 million.
-During the same period in the previous year, the company posted $0.08 earnings per share.
+Beauty (NYSE:ELF) last released its quarterly earnings data on Tuesday, November 2nd.
+The company reported $0.21 earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of $0.06 by $0.15. e.l.f.
+Beauty had a net margin of 4.94% and a return on equity of 11.26%.
+The firm had revenue of $91.86 million for the quarter, compared to the consensus estimate of $84.36 million.
+During the same quarter in the prior year, the company posted $0.08 earnings per share.

-Hedge funds and other institutional investors have recently made changes to their positions in the company.
-New York State Teachers Retirement System lifted its stake in e.l.f.
-Beauty by 15.0% in the 4th quarter.
-New York State Teachers Retirement System now owns 14,560 shares of the company’s stock valued at $484,000 after purchasing an additional 1,900 shares during the last quarter.
-Huntington National Bank lifted its stake in e.l.f.
-Beauty by 125.9% in the 4th quarter.
-Huntington National Bank now owns 1,796 shares of the company’s stock valued at $60,000 after purchasing an additional 1,001 shares during the last quarter.
-Exchange Traded Concepts LLC lifted its stake in e.l.f.
-Beauty by 124.8% in the 4th quarter.
-Exchange Traded Concepts LLC now owns 45,937 shares of the company’s stock valued at $1,526,000 after purchasing an additional 25,498 shares during the last quarter.
-Future Financial Wealth Managment LLC acquired a new stake in e.l.f.
-Beauty during the fourth quarter worth approximately $100,000.
-Finally, UBS Asset Management Americas Inc. lifted its position in e.l.f.
-Beauty by 3.4% during the third quarter.
-UBS Asset Management Americas Inc. now owns 32,485 shares of the company’s stock worth $944,000 after acquiring an additional 1,080 shares during the last quarter.
-Institutional investors own 91.20% of the company’s stock.
+Institutional investors and hedge funds have recently added to or reduced their stakes in the company.
+First Horizon Advisors Inc. grew its position in shares of e.l.f.
+Beauty by 767.3% during the 3rd quarter.
+First Horizon Advisors Inc. now owns 902 shares of the company’s stock valued at $37,000 after purchasing an additional 798 shares in the last quarter.
+Huntington National Bank grew its position in shares of e.l.f.
+Beauty by 125.9% during the 4th quarter.
+Huntington National Bank now owns 1,796 shares of the company’s stock valued at $60,000 after purchasing an additional 1,001 shares in the last quarter.
+O Shaughnessy Asset Management LLC purchased a new position in shares of e.l.f.
+Beauty during the 3rd quarter valued at $77,000.
+Future Financial Wealth Managment LLC purchased a new position in shares of e.l.f.
+Beauty during the 4th quarter valued at $100,000.
+Finally, Mutual of America Capital Management LLC grew its position in shares of e.l.f.
+Beauty by 15.4% during the 3rd quarter.
+Mutual of America Capital Management LLC now owns 6,358 shares of the company’s stock valued at $185,000 after purchasing an additional 850 shares in the last quarter.
+Hedge funds and other institutional investors own 91.20% of the company’s stock.

-In other news, Director Beth M. Pritchard sold 14,377 shares of the firm’s stock in a transaction dated Monday, December 6th.
-The stock was sold at an average price of $30.46, for a total value of $437,923.42.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.
-Also, insider Scott Milsten sold 5,398 shares of the firm’s stock in a transaction dated Wednesday, December 22nd.
-The shares were sold at an average price of $30.83, for a total value of $166,420.34.
+In other e.l.f.
+Beauty news, CEO Tarang Amin sold 44,831 shares of the business’s stock in a transaction on Monday, November 1st.
+The shares were sold at an average price of $32.71, for a total transaction of $1,466,422.01.
+The sale was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
+Also, insider Scott Milsten sold 10,000 shares of the business’s stock in a transaction on Monday, December 27th.
+The shares were sold at an average price of $32.04, for a total transaction of $320,400.00.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 199,930 shares of company stock worth $6,534,377 in the last ninety days.
-11.10% of the stock is currently owned by company insiders.
+Insiders have sold a total of 199,930 shares of company stock worth $6,534,377 in the last three months.
+Insiders own 11.10% of the company’s stock.

 e.l.f.
 Beauty, Inc operates as a holding company, which engages in the provision of cosmetic and skin-care product.
 It operates through the U.S and International geographical segments.
 The company focuses on the e-commerce, national retailers, and international business channels.
 Its product portfolio includes eyes, lips, face, kits, tools, and skin care categories.